MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Prioritize the use of Microsoft managed images and use automated processes and tools like cloud-init to customize.
 - Consider using Virtual Machine Scale Sets (VMSS) for scalability and zone-redundancy.
 - Prioritize stateless workloads that allow horizontal scale instead of vertical scale.
-- Do not address individual virtual machines directly, use load balancers in front when possible.
+- Do not access individual virtual machines directly, use load balancers in front when possible.

 ## Next step